AdguardTeam/KnowledgeBase/docs/general/account/features.md

 ## Manage account settings

-In the *Settings* section of your AdGuard account, you can update or reset your password, change your email address, enable one-time code log in or [two-factor authentication](../2fa), view the data stored about you by AdGuard and choose the language of your personal account and notifications.
+In the *Settings* section of your AdGuard account, you can update or reset your password, change your email address, enable one-time code login or [two-factor authentication](../2fa), view the data stored about you by AdGuard, and select the language of your account and notifications.

 In this section, you can also manage your email preferences: